7phs/area-51/README.md

 # Dataset anomalies :flying_saucer: detector

-`area-51` is a tool for detecting analytics in a set of data using [Z-test].
+`area-51` is a tool for detecting analytics in a set of data using [Z-test](https://en.wikipedia.org/wiki/Z-test).
 A statistics preferences of reference data uses for scoring raw data.
 Source of data is files in CSV format.